xkelly27/SOD-TK/README.md

 command log - if this doesn't work, the shared library is most likely not in the correct path.
 See ```Requirements -> 2.```

-To open the user interface (dialog box), type "ucol open"
+> Note: to open the user interface (dialog box), type "ucol open"

 ### Auto link on startup